This easy grilled shrimp recipe is full of serious flavor, with a zesty marinade of lemon, garlic, and fresh herbs. At first bite: “Wow.”

 - Preheat a grill to medium high.
 Grill the shrimp 1 to 2 minutes per side, until bright pink and cooked through.

-What to eat with grilled shrimp
+10 side dishes to eat with shrimp

 Now that you’ve got this beautiful grilled shrimp, what to eat with it?
 Here are a few ideas: